Journal homepageBar

 Please bear in mind that one of the aims of JSTAT is to vet the large number of preprints and select those that truly satisfy the above requirements.

-If you are requested to review a preprint that has already been reviewed (for instance a revised version) it is useful to look at the section "all versions" (in the gray navigation bar towards the top of the page), to evaluate the previous history of the preprint.
+If you are requested to review a preprint that has already been reviewed (for instance a revised version) it is useful to look at the link "all versions" (in the gray navigation bar towards the top of the page) to evaluate the previous history of the preprint.
 You will be able to see all previous versions of the preprint.
 For these versions, the editor-in-charge can decide which of the referee reports, cover letters and editor reports you should have access to.

-Copyright © SISSA - Trieste (Italy) - 2004-2013.
+Copyright © SISSA Medialab - Trieste (Italy) - 2004-2024.